Shivuxd/T-Header/README.md

 # T-Header script
-This Bash script contains Oh-My-Zsh With, command autosuggestion, syntax highlight plugins and terminal header with own name for TERMUX.
+This Bash script contains Oh-My-Zsh With, command autosuggestion, syntax highlight plugins and terminal header with own name for TERMUX